Winter 2017-2018 update: My FI studio is currently full. Click here to read about other options for studying Feldenkrais.

 I recognize that my students’ wellness goals and financial circumstances vary.
 To ensure that you are able to come for FI lessons often enough and long enough to achieve lasting improvement, I use a sliding scale.

-- At the request of some students who asked for guidance in choosing their fee I have created a sliding scale fee explanation and recommendations letter which I now give to all my students.
+- At the request of some students who asked for guidance in choosing their fee I have created a sliding scale fee explanation and recommendations letter which I share with all my new one-to-one students.
 It answers most of the common questions about this unusual and liberal fee structure, and I hope you’ll read it.
 Please contact me if you have further questions.

 - Note: if you have a Health Savings Account (HSA) you may be able to pay for Feldenkrais Functional Integration lessons with it.
 While the Feldenkrais Method is an educational modality (not healthcare), the medical community often puts Feldenkrais under the billing heading of “neuromuscular reeducation.”
 Check with your HSA bank or insurance company.
 Receipts are available upon request on a monthly, quarterly, or yearly basis.

-- If you can commit study time toward your self-improvement goals but cannot afford or schedule frequent one-to-one FI lessons, you will find great value in my ongoing public Awareness Through Movement (ATM) Feldenkrais classes.
+- If you can commit study time toward your self-improvement goals but cannot afford or schedule frequent one-to-one FI lessons, you will find great value in my ongoing public Awareness Through Movement (ATM) Feldenkrais classes and/or my extensive collection of free online ATM recordings.

-- Many students use a combination of FI lessons and ATM classes to maximize their learning in an affordable way.
+- Many students use a combination of FI lessons and ATM classes/recordings to maximize their learning in an affordable way.

 - Another low-cost option my students find beneficial is guided self-study.
 Through our one-to-one FI work (even if it’s infrequent) I can recommend “homework” ATM lessons in audio or printed form, specifically chosen for your needs.
 Many are free, available right here on my website.
 Other lessons are available for purchase from other Feldenkrais Practitioners.
 Check out the Recommended Products page for examples.
 I also frequently lend students self-study resources from my own library.